Archive-663/lensAdapters/Olympus PEN-F/DUMB/README.md

 A collection of basic dumb adapters for using Medium Format and SLR/DSLR lenses on Olympus Pen-F cameras.

 ### Features:
-- Available for Canon EF, M42, Mamiya 645, & Nikon F.
+- Available for Canon E, Deckel DKL, M42, Mamiya 645, & Nikon F.
 - More mounts coming soon.

+### To Print:
+- Download the files in the mountDumbBase folder for the PEN-F Mount
+- Download the files for the camera mount you want to adapt.
+They all use the same PEN-F mount so keeping them separate makes it easier to update when I need to.

 ### Help support Archive 663 with a dontation or monthly sub